aristsakas-ui/qBittorrent-Search-Plugins-/README.md

 Remember to delete the folder __pycache__ EACH TIME you add a new plugin.
 The folder will auto generate the next time you open Qbittorrent and will load the new plugin

 7 scrape the torrent sites and 2 uses the api .
 All try to sort the most relevant results

-Scripts that do _not_ work anymore leetx.py  and  yts_mx.py

 IMPORTANT: x1337xtube.py is NOT an official mirror of x1337x but contains all of it's torrents. _Use at your own risk_